10yard/dkafe/readme.md

 ## What's next?

- - Adding descriptive text for each of the games.
  - Add a test screen for the player controls and a welcome screen to set the initial frontend settings.
  - Create an alternative frontend made for vertical arcade games (like 60-in-1 board) with DK, Pacman, Ms Pacman, Galaga, Burger Time, Frogger etc.  No roms will be provided.
+ - Add support for console versions of DK

 ## Thanks to